 The predominantly wooden school was beyond repair.
-(Update, January 2014: The school is now torn down and a new school building is being constructed thanks to GLEF donors and supporters.)
+(Update: The school is now torn down and a new school building was constructed thanks to GLEF donors and supporters.)
 According to the villagers, there were several failed requests made to the local government to repair or rebuild the school.
 Parents worried that their children face risk of potential danger should the roof or the walls collapse, especially during days with heavy rain or wind storms.
 The school principal reported students were frequently released early in response to potential risks posed by weather conditions and poor physical structure of the school.

 Sokhom is a Cambodian refugee who had the opportunity to resettle in the U.S., he returns regularly to his home country and community to give back.
 One of his projects was raising the funds necessary to rebuild the temple that shares its property with the school.
 Each time he would visit his community, he witnessed the slow deterioration of the physical structure of the school, hoping that the government would help.
 Seeing the children benefitting from the classes taught at the school, and the families who place education on the top of their list yet have no other school where their children can go gave him the inspiration to rebuild this school.
 With limited options, and involved in the work of the Golden Leaf Education Foundation (GLEF); he made the connection between the mission of GLEF and the construction of a new building for the Phoum Bourn Svay Klaing Elementary School.
 In November 2011, Sokhom and his wife had the chance to see the opening of the Ang School in the province of Battambang.
 It was an amazing day for them, seeing the newly built school building standing elegantly and ready to serve happy and excited children and their parents.

-If you would like to make a tax-deductible donation to the Phoum Bourn Svay Klaing Elementary School to continue enriching these students’ educational path (please indicate this school in a memo or note), you may securely donate online at the button to the right (top) or you may send a check to:
+If you would like to make a tax-deductible donation for the on-going suport of Phoum Bourn Svay Klaing Elementary School (please indicate this school in a memo or note), you may securely donate online at the button to the right (top) or you may send a check to:

 Golden Leaf Education Foundation